What Is an IRS Wage Garnishment or Levy?

 If you are self-employed, you don’t have traditional income, and the IRS can’t contact your employer to garnish your wages.
 However, the IRS can contact your clients and tell them to send payments directly to the IRS.
 The IRS can also levy your rental income, sales commissions, and almost any assets you have.

 If you have questions about the wage garnishment process, contact a tax professional.
-They can help you stop the garnishment and find a solution for your tax debt.
+They can help you stop the garnishment and find a solution for your tax liability.

 If you’re facing an IRS garnishment you need professional ANSWERS you can count on fast, but you don’t want to pay to get this information either.
 This is why we offer a 100% free consultation with a tax professional.
 Our honest, licensed professionals will evaluate your situation and provide you with the answers you need, so you can have the peace in mind and security of understanding your options.
 Chat with us live right now or call us if you prefer.
 We are NOT sales people, we’re true tax professionals.